Season One, Episode Fourteen: “That Damn Donna Reed”

 RICHARD: Oh, your mother and I have just secured a place on Martha’s Vineyard.

-— Martha’s Vineyard is an island located south of Cape Cod in the US state of Massachusetts.
+• Martha’s Vineyard is an island located south of Cape Cod in the US state of Massachusetts.
 It is the third-largest island on the US East Coast, after Long Island, New York and Mount Desert Island, Maine.
-It is known for being a popular summer colony – a US term for “well-known resorts and upper-class enclaves” (Wikipedia) – where affluent families might own summer homes.
+It is known as a popular “summer colony,” a US term for “well-known resorts and upper-class enclaves” (Wikipedia) where affluent families might own summer homes.
 Like many other summer colonies, the island’s economy is driven largely by summertime tourism, and the standard of living for year-round residents is significantly lower than that of their seasonal counterparts.

-— The island was also home to one of the earliest known deaf communities in the US.
-At one point it even had its own form of sign language, a “village sign language” distinct from the national form, that was commonly used by both Deaf and hearing residents.
+• Martha’s Vineyard was also home to one of the earliest known Deaf communities in the US.
+It even had its own form of sign language – a “village sign language” distinct from the national form – used commonly by both Deaf and hearing residents.
 Use of Martha’s Vineyard Sign Language declined as residents migrated to the mainland, however, and no fluent signers remain today.

 EMILY: We know that [Europe’s] there in the spring, but we never go in the spring because we always go in the fall.